- 21 May 2014 | Surfing

 "Key phrases and statements of every line in the participants' responses to the qualitative questions were coded.
 The word 'enhance' was used by 16 of the participants to describe their subjective experience of time in the barrel", explains Cynthia Peterson.

 For example, seven surfers described the time in the barrel as both speeding up and slowing down.
 But the book's overall findings go further and will definitely impress anyone.
-A must-have surf publication.
+This is a must-have surf publication.